rishavranjan808/Drug_Repurposing_Project/README.md

 example_molecules_BOILED_Egg_plot.png
 The scatter plot illustrates the position of each molecule in the TPSA-WLogP space, making it easy to visualize their absorption and distribution potential.

+Contributing
+Contributions are welcome!
+Please feel free to submit a pull request or open an issue for any bugs, enhancements, or suggestions.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

 References
 Daina, A., & Zoete, V. (2016).
 A BOILED-Egg to predict gastrointestinal absorption and brain penetration of small molecules.
 Chemical Research in Toxicology, 29(5), 953-963.